Fr2r-nu/SWriteUPhere/Challenges/TryHackMe-#3-Jack-of-All-Trades.md

     *   ![someone is making fun of us](Images/jack-of-all-trades/stego-image.png)

 	*someone is making fun of us*

-        *This pattern was seen in another challenge from the same author, but I don't know why I didn't trust my intuition here and check `header.jpg` first.*

     *   `steghide extract -sf header.jpg` - A file called `cms.creds` is inside: